farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - **You are a writer, not a spectator.** The GM will help guide the story, but you are as much a part of the writing process as them.
 Embrace this narrative control and fill out the world with your ideas.
 - **Take risks.** This isn’t like real life, you’re allowed to play dangerously.
 The only thing that will come out of you doing so, is a fantastic story.
 Don't be scared of engaging with the fiction.
 - **Rise up.** When your character takes actions, they might fail or consequences might arise.
 But that’s OK, failure and consequences make for a more interesting story.
 When at first you don't succeed, get back up and try again using a new approach.

-## Balancing Tracks

-`TRACKS` are the core pacing mechanism in the game and understanding how their boxes are marked is crucial in understanding how to balance the challenges and treats in a session.

-Players will generally want to make `CHECKS` when they are `SKILLED`.
-That means that the `{IMPACT}` of their roll will often be between 2 or 3.

-On the other end, the GM will often have a `RISK POOL` with a `{COST}` of 1, sometimes 2 and rarely 3.

-This discrepancy in favor of the player in there for statistical reasons.
-Though it means that the size of `CHALLENGE TRACKS` and `DANGER TRACKS` should be adjusted accordingly.

-Making a `DANGER TRACK` with 8 segments will take a very long time to fill, while a CHALLENGE TRACK with only 3 segments will quickly be resolved by the players.

-Generally speaking, to keep things relatively balanced, `DANGER TRACK`S should have between 3, 5 or 8 boxes.

-For `CHALLENGE TRACKS`, you can easily go up to 5, 8 or even 13 boxes.

-This is simply a guideline so you can consider this a good starting point when using `TRACKS`.

-## Fibonacci Sequence

-The number of boxes for **TRACKS** aren’t arbitrary.
-They follow the Fibonacci Sequence (1, 1, 2, 3, 5, 8, 13, 21, etc) where each number is the sum of the two preceding ones.

-The reason for this is that according to Weber’s Law, the difference we can identify between objects is given by a percentage.
-If that percentage is too low, differentiating two things becomes harder.

-By making each **TRACK** size around 60% bigger than the previous one, deciding each one to use becomes easier.
-Doing this speeds up the game and keeps the group focused on what is important; the fiction.

 # Licencing